1042976/leetcode/0327_Count_of_Range_Sum/README.md

 ### 327.Count of Range Sum

-So far we have three solutions: Merge Sort, Segment Tree and Binary Indexed Tree.
-Each of them  has time complexity O(NlogN) and space complexity O(N), where N is the size of the input array nums.
-To understand these solutions,  just remember that the sum of values from index i to j is
+So far, we have three solutions: Merge Sort, Segment Tree, and Binary Indexed Tree.
+Each has time complexity O(NlogN) and space complexity O(N), where N is the size of the input array nums.
+To understand these solutions, remember that the sum of values from index i to j is

 ​																			sum(i,j) = sum(0,j)-sum(0,i-1), where i <= j